jack-fox-2017/twatt-api/README.md

 -------|------|------------
 /twitter/timeline | GET | User can see all their timeline /twitter/post | POST | Posting something new
-/twitter/search | POST | input params (key: value) e.g (value: "hacktiv8").
+/twitter/search | GET | input params (key: value) e.g (key: "hacktiv8").
 The result will be show all about hacktiv8.

 ## File and Folder